 Registration at Service des Mines

 Almost there!
 With all the stamps, you will have to go Service des Mines (Allal Fassi Avenue) office to register the car in your name.

 You will exchange your “cadre réservée à la vente “paper for another one, saying you are the car’s owner.
 It’s not the actual card yet.
 After around 60 days, you need to make another appointment and return to Service des Mines for the actual Carte Grise, the real ownership card.
 My Carte Grise wasn’t ready after that time; I had to wait a half year to receive it by extending the paper with more stamps.

 - To register your car in Marrakech, you must be registered in Marrakech (either your Moroccan ID ore residency card has to be issued in Marrakech).

 - With the temporary car paper, you cannot sell the car again.
 You must wait until you receive the actual Carte grise, to sell your car.

-- Also, when buying a car, make sure the owner has the actual Carte grise.
+- Also, when buying a car, ensure the owner has the actual Carte grise.

-Technically, if the precious car owner still has the insurance, you can drive the car right away.
+Technically, if the precious car owner still has the insurance, you can drive the car immediately.
 However, many car owners don’t want to give their insurance, so you will have to wait till you make your own.

-In Morocco, like everywhere in the world, car insurance is the same.
+Car insurance is the same in Morocco as everywhere in the world.
 You can either choose from the full coverage or the simple one.
-For the full coverage, the price is around 400 euro/year.
+For the full coverage, the price is around 400 euros/year.
 There are many insurance companies to choose from as well.

-Congrats on owning your own car in Morocco!
-Also, I want to know about your experience of buying a car in Morocco!
-Please leave it in comments or send me an email email@example.com.
+Congrats on owning your car in Morocco!
+Also, I want to know about your experience buying a car in Morocco!
+Please leave it in the comment below!